 On paper, the OME MT64 edges out the Dobinsons IMS – it has a larger shock body to hold more oil and a larger piston for added strength.

 With daily driving, the MT64 is ever-so-slightly more plush.
-It does take a few hundred miles for the suspension to break in a bit, and at that point, they really start to shine.
+It takes a few hundred miles for the suspension to break in a bit, and at that point, they really start to shine.
 Off-road, I feel like the increased oil capacity of the MT64 keeps washboard roads feeling smoother for longer.
 Plus, the beefier construction and the peace of mind that comes with it are always welcome.

 OME offers different valving for the MT64, while the IMS does not.
 For my testing purposes, I am reviewing them with the standard valving that comes out of the box.